 They sought to bring astronomy to new audiences through newspaper articles and books on popular astronomy.
-These books included The Heavens and their Story (1910), a book which Walter admits in its introduction was 'almost wholly the work of my wife.'
+These books included The Heavens and their Story (1910), in which Walter admits that it was 'almost wholly the work of my wife.'
 This book features Annie's photographs of the sun and the Milky Way.

-During the First World War, the Maunders came out of retirement to fill roles at the Observatory that had been left vacant by staff serving in the trenches.
+During the First World War, the Maunders filled roles at the Observatory that had been left vacant by staff serving in the trenches.

 She survived her husband by almost 20 years and late in life became an authority in ancient astronomies.